wunderio/silta/docs/go-live-checklist.md

 Note that this list does not include application-specific steps (for example making sure that the root account of the CMS is disabled).

+The production environment only costs more when it requests additional resources.
+We recommend setting up and using the production branch early in the project so any issues are identified as soon as possible.

 ## Github
 - Set up deletion protection for the master and production branches.
 - Make sure the required people are added to the group which has access to the production CircleCI context.